raspberrypi/documentation/configuration/config-txt/memory.md

 ## total_mem

-This parameter can be used to force a Raspberry Pi to limit its memory capacity: specify the total amount of RAM, im megabytes, you wish the Pi to use.
+This parameter can be used to force a Raspberry Pi to limit its memory capacity: specify the total amount of RAM, in megabytes, you wish the Pi to use.
 For example, to make a 4GB Raspberry Pi 4B behave as though it were a 1GB model, use the following:

 ```
 total_mem=1024